 During the pandemic, John and his wife spent their entertainment budget on nostalgic toys from their 1970's youth.
 They felt shocked that so many of their childhood favorites, Mr. Potato Head, Barrel of Monkeys, and Rock-em Sock-em Robots were still available for sale.
-They also resurrected board games like Monopoly and card games like Shanghai Rummy for hours of entertainment.
+They also resurrected board games like Monopoly and card games like Solitaire and Shanghai Rummy for hours of entertainment.

 After a few hours of brain strategy, they relaxed in their living room while traveling on virtual vacations via YouTube.
 They searched for destinations on their bucket list along with favorite adventures from past trips.

 Typically, they would find several videos tours of exotic places filmed in brilliant color.
 Imagine viewing panoramic scenes of the Grand Canyon or the Pyramids in Egypt without enduring miserable heat, searching for clean bathrooms, or wading through long lines of tourists!